keikai/doc/dev-ref/Features_and_Usages.md

 ### Limitations:
 1. Ignore unsupported elements and options during importing and render a chart with built-in setting.
 2. Convert a theme color of a data series to a fixed color code and export it as the fixed color.
 3. When exporting to a PDF file, combination chart and sparklines are not supported, the color will not be consistent with the color you see in a browser.
-(Because keikai exports charts to PDF with jFreeChart.)
+(Because Keikai exports charts to PDF with jFreeChart.)

 ### Sparklines
 {% include version-badge.html version='5.3.0' %}